Michelle Duggar Has A History Of Upstaging Her Kids

-Michelle Duggar and her husband Jim Bob created a TV franchise after having 19 kids together, but it seems the Arkansas reality star is a little competitive with her daughters.
+Michelle Duggar and her husband, Jim Bob, created a TV franchise after having 19 kids together, but it seems the Arkansas reality star is a little competitive with her daughters.

 After Michelle’s oldest son, Josh Duggar, made headlines for his alleged inappropriate off-camera antics, Michelle and Jim Bob’s show, 19 Kids and Counting, was canceled by TLC.
 But it wasn’t long before two of the Duggar daughters, Jill and Jessa, got a spinoff series, Counting On.
 Since that time, Michelle has seemingly tried to outshine several of her girls.
 In Touch Weekly posted a countdown of some of Michelle Duggar’s most blatant attention-seeking moments both before and after 19 Kids was canned, and the list is spot on.